cave dale walk cover photo

 How to Get There

-While there is plenty of parking for Cave Dale around Castleton, we parked at this spot on Buxton Road.
-It adds a few hundred metres to your walk, but it’s free to park here, whereas other car parks charge up to £7 a day.
+There is plenty of parking for Cave Dale around Castleton, including this spot on Buxton Road.
+It’s free to park here, whereas other car parks charge up to £7 a day.

 Getting here by public transport is also doable.
 The 272 bus runs between Sheffield and Castleton, and the 200 runs from Chapel-en-le-Frith.
 The closest railway station to Cave Dale is in Edale.